geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 And with after, this would be just a chain of after and this, like, specific order you want?

 ##### **Geohot** [[00:51:27](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3087)]
 Yeah, so sort of.
-I mean, what you can do with after is...
+I mean, what you can do with after is..

 ##### **Geohot** [[00:51:31](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3091)]
-No, maybe...
+No, maybe..
 Yeah, you can definitely do this with after.
 It's not really designed for it.

 ##### **Geohot** [[00:51:49](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3109)]
-After more talks about...
+After more talks about..
 So the idea with after is buffers are mutable.
-So...
-When you're...
+So..
+When you're..
 Say your load depends on a buffer.
 Well, yeah, but when does it depend on the buffer?
 All right, so that's why you have after.
 After says you're doing that load after something else already happened.

 ##### **Geohot** [[00:52:18](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3138)]
 What if you don't put after?